 - Le Poidevin, Robin (ed.), 1998, Questions of Time and Tense, Oxford: Oxford University Press.

-- Maudlin, Tim, 2007, The Metaphysics Within Physics, Oxford: Oxford University Press.
+- Maudlin, Tim, 2007, “On the Passing of Time”, in his The Metaphysics Within Physics, Oxford: Oxford University Press, Chapter 4.

 - Mellor, D.H., 1998, Real Time II, London: Routledge.